List docker images

 docker container run -it <CONTAINER> sh

-# Execute commands in shell: https://docs.docker.com/reference/cli/docker/container/exec/#description
+# DEBUG: Execute commands in shell: https://docs.docker.com/reference/cli/docker/container/exec/#description

 docker exec -it my_container sh -c "echo a && echo b"